Prabhu-369/AHRS-for-quadcopter/README.md

 • Attitude prediction to be done using gyro output.
 • Attitude is updated using accelerometer and magnetometer output.

-Please refer the attached pdf in this section for math equations and c++ code for AHRS code
+Please refer the attached pdf in this section for math equations and c code for AHRS code

+This code has been tested on quadcopter and can be used as it is without any modification